 “All your hard work means that we can be there for vulnerable children in the UK and across the world who need our help when emergencies strike, to fight for their rights and enable them to achieve their aspirations.”

 We believe it’s our job (individually and as a company) to look out for and strengthen the world in which we operate.
 That goes for communities and environments, both social and ecological.
 Our new charity partner is Whizz-Kidz, and we’re aiming to raise over £150k over the next three years to support their work with disabled children.
-For more information, please visit our impact page.
+For more information, please visit our charity page.

 If you like the sound of the way we do things, check out our careers page to find out more about working for Simply Business.
 An opportunity to participate in the Arctic Challenge is just one of many great things about working here, as our first place position in the 2015 ‘Sunday Times 100 Best Companies to work for’ list demonstrates.